Callous and Unemotional Traits

 “That’s what Miss Berry said too,” Scarlett says.
 “They ‘can’t organise themselves out of a paper bag’.
 The daily lemon is a dedicated, long-running campaign.
 Whoever’s doing this, they have disturbing stickability.”

-Charlie knows what this must mean for Willow.
-If she noticed anything at all, she thought it was only the Cheese Boys who hate her annoying guts, while actually just wanting her attention.
+Charlie has also suffered through roleplay in which she puts herself in someone else's shoes.
+So Charlie knows what this must mean for Willow.
+If Willow noticed anything at all, she thought it was only the Cheese Boys who hate her annoying guts, while actually just wanting her attention.
 But now she knows it's proper spite.
 She knows it goes wider than them.

 “Don’t worry, Willow,” Charlie says.
 “It’s only lemons.”Charlie thinks she should probably say something kinder, in a softer tone.
 “Let’s not talk about it.”